KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 ## Damage entity function

 The `damageEntity` function is an important entry point for analysis.
 After you found the player entity, you can find their health at offset `0x9C` and their shield at offset `0xA0`.
+Just set a data breakpoint on health and step on a grenade.

 ## EntityArray and EntityRecordArray